Healthy hummus recipe

 First follow our authentic hummus recipe; with practice you can make it in four minutes.
 I do, twice a week.

-As you can see from the above link, I advocate use of pressure cooker, always a bonus in any kitchen but particularly for the busy cook.
+As you can see from the above link, I advocate use of a pressure-cooker, always a bonus in any kitchen but particularly for the busy chef.

-Cooking time is reduced by two thirds.
-Otherwise, chickpeas take for ever.
-You can use the canned ones, but the cost increases by a not insignificant four-fold.
+Cooking time is reduced by two-thirds.
+Otherwise, chickpeas take for ever; and they have a tendency to froth and boil over.
+You can use the canned ones but the cost increases by a not insignificant fourfold; and often noxious chemicals are added.

-You can roast and grind your sesame seeds too, but there I advocate using tahini which you can get in any middle eastern store.
+You can roast and grind your sesame seeds too but there I advocate using tahini which you can get in any Greek, Lebanese or Turkish shop.

-Then, after making our roasted butternut recipe, take a scoop or two and add it to your hummus; it becomes smooth and takes on a rich texture.
-I like to scoop some of the melted butter and fresh thyme juice along with the butternut.
+Then after making our roasted butternut recipe, take a scoop or two and add it to your hummus; it becomes smooth and takes on a rich texture.
+I like to spoon some of the melted butter and fresh thyme juice along with the flesh.

 Salad with roasted butternut hummusSalad with hummus

-For the record, there are three different lettuces, raw green peas, sweet red pepper and cherry tomatoes, half an avocado and some feta cheese.
-Of course, olives and, not shown, EVOO and fresh lime juice.
+For the record there are three different lettuces, raw green peas and a sweet red pepper; cherry tomatoes, half an avocado and some feta cheese.
+Of course, olives and not shown EVOO with fresh lime juice.

 Chickpeas incidentally are the richest source of vitamin B6, one of the four linked to progressive frailty in the elderly; make sure granny knows about them.